alfonzm/lazydb/README.md

 - [ ] ctrl+hjkl to move panels
 - [ ] update timestamp fields to NOW()
 - [ ] 0 and $ goes to start/end of row
-- [ ] autocomplete for where/SQL editor
 - [ ] saved queries
 - [ ] queries history (press ctrl+n or ctrl+p on WHERE filter scrolls through history)
 - [ ] help menu by pressing ?
+- [ ] improve SQL editor autocomplete for DB columns
 - [x] yank cell value
 - [x] sort columns by highlighting header name and pressing a keybind